Home range estimation under a restricted sampling scheme: Abstract

 \section{Abstract}

-\rm The analysis of animal movement has gained attention recently, and new continuous-time models and statistical methods have been developed.
-All of them are based on the assumption that this movement can be recorded over a long period of time, which is sometimes infeasible, for instance when the battery life of the GPS is short.
-We prove that the estimation of its home range improves if periods when the GPS is on are alternated with periods when the GPS is turned off.
-This is illustrated through a simulation study, and real life data.
-We also provide estimators of the stationary distribution, level sets (which provides estimators of the core area) and the drift function.
+The analysis of animal movement has gained attention recently.
+New continuous-time models and statistical methods have been developed to estimate some sets related to their movements, such as the home-range and the core-area among others, when the information of the trajectory is provided by a GPS.
+Because data transfer costs and GPS battery life are practical constraints in ecological studies, the experimental designer must make critical sampling decisions in order to maximize information.
+To capture fine-scale motion, long-term behavior must be sacrificed, and vice versa.
+To overcome this limitation, we introduce the on--off sampling scheme, where the GPS is alternately on and off.
+This scheme is already used in practice but with insufficient statistical theoretical support.
+We prove the consistency of home-range estimators with an underlying reflected diffusion model under this sampling method (in terms of the Hausdorff distance).
+The same rate of convergence is achieved as in the case where the GPS is always on for the whole experiment.
+This is illustrated by a simulation study and real data.
+We also provide estimators of the stationary distribution, its level sets (which give estimators of the core-area), and the drift function.